-Table Name Base Information Why it was not Steps Jemena Basis for the estimate, including Why the estimate represents the best estimate Asset Description Year ltem Actual / Estimate possible for Jemena Group to provide actual information Group took to locate actual information; the methods, assumptions and inputs used possible in the circumstances and has been arrived at on a reasonable basis.
-'Commercial rate of return' that 'Service provides will be able to determine how this input is estimated'.
-Usage of the term 'estimated' in the Guideline Explanatory Statement implies that SGSPAA is required to estimate this data input. decisions that have been applied to the relevant time period. therefore is a best estimate which has been arrived at on a reasonable basis.
+Base Information Population Approach Why it was not possible Steps Jemena Group took to Basis for the estimate, including the Why the estimate represents the best estimate possible in Table Name Asset Description Year Item Actual / Estimate for Jemena Group to provide actual information locate actual information; methods, assumptions and inputs used the circumstances and has been arrived at on a reasonable basis.
 Table 4.1.1: Capital expenditure greater than 5% of construction cost 4.1.1.a 2001 Description of works Estimate This expenditure was incurred prior to Jemena's acquisition of the pipeline.
 To the best of our knowledge and belief Jemena does not have within its possession or control, information that could be used to provide a description of works that were undertaken in 2001.
 Enquiries were made with previous owners however Jemena was unable to obtain a description of the works undertaken in 2001.
 Previous owner statutory accounts were relied upon for the RCM Capex Additions input.
 The statutory accounts do not include detailed descriptions of Capex spend.
 This is a best estimate based on the statutory account source relied upon.
 No description of the works undertaken has been included because data is not available.